Set up monitoring before your Proxmox host melts down at 2am.

 [SUCCESS] All services verified successfully!

-Create a read-only user on Proxmox for the PVE Exporter to collect metrics.
+Create a read-only API user on Proxmox for the PVE Exporter.

 # SSH to Proxmox host